LiorSinai/liorsinai.github.io/_posts/2024-07-27-micrograd-1-chainrules.md

 The behaviour and performance is practically identical.
 However, it is one step closer to being more generic.

-In machine learning model usually execute on batch data.
+In machine learning models usually execute on multiple inputs at once.
 We could make a polynomial model that does that:
 {% highlight julia %}
 struct Polynomial{V<:AbstractVector}